Victoria is a stay-at-home mom, author, educator, and blogger at Healthy at Home. She currently lives in Colorado with

 - 1/2 cup dark chocolate chips, melted

-- I would begin by preheating your oven to 350 degrees F and greasing your pie dish with some coconut oil.
+- Preheat your oven to 350 degrees F and grease your pie dish with some coconut oil.

 - With the 1 cup of coconut oil from the recipe, spread it thinly on a plate and pop it into the freezer.
 We're going to pull together the crust first since we have to bake it, and all of the ingredients need to be super cold.

-- In the meantime, add your flour to your food processor and chop up your cold butter.
+- Add your flour to your food processor and chop up your cold butter.

 - Add the butter to your processor and process it into your flour.

-- Next, pull out your coconut oil from the freezer and break it into small bits.
+- Pull out your coconut oil from the freezer and break it into small bits.

 - Add those to your processor as well and process them into your flour.
 You should get a crumbly flour mixture.

 - Pour this into a large mixing bowl and add your salt and sugar.
 Mix in.

-- Now slowly add in your water a little at a time until your dough comes together.
+- Slowly add in your water a little at a time until your dough comes together.
 I always need the full half cup for my dough.
 Feel free to use more if your dough isn't coming together.

 - Dump this out on a clean surface to knead with your hands.
 You will be using your hands to make sure all ingredients are combined evenly and to get a soft dough.
 Feel free to use flour if your dough is at all sticky.